iTwin/itwinjs-core/docs/learning/backend/Channel.md

 - "cannot write to the channel owned by A while in the repository channel"
 - "cannot write to the repository channel while in the channel owned by B"

+You will get this error if you try to change channels without pushing your changes first:

+- "Must push changes before changing channel"

 ## Channel Ownership

 > An app should not get into or try to modify a channel that it does not own.